hzz0024/hzz0024.github.io/_posts/2020/2021-01-12-SNP_annotation_CVreseq.markdown

 Two output files are generated: 95.outlier.SNPs.inversion.variant_function and 95.outlier.SNPs.inversion.exonic_variant_function

-.variant_function file: the first and second column annotate variant effects on gene structure and the genes that are affected, yet the other columns are reproduced from input file
+.variant_function file: the first and second column annotate *variant effects on gene structure and the genes that are affected*, yet the other columns are reproduced from input file

 ```sh
 less 95.outlier.SNPs.inversion.variant_function